abisop/nuttx-docs/en/guides/signal_events_interrupt_handlers.md

 Another creative use of `poll()` for use in cases like this:

-> That would be something great\!
+> That would be something great!
 PX4 project has that implemented
 > somehow (in C++), so maybe - if license permits - it could be ported
 > to NuttX in no time?
 >
 > <https://pixhawk.ethz.ch/px4/dev/shared_object_communication>

-I don't know a lot about this, but it might be worth looking into if it matches your need.
+I don\'t know a lot about this, but it might be worth looking into if it matches your need.